8:00 AM – 5:00 PM (CST), Monday – Friday

 Notes – If the employee is a student, a Hold will be placed on his/her account until the debt is paid in full.

-Purpose – Provide guidelines on when a student is exempt from paying FICA taxes.
+Purpose – Provide guidelines on when a student employee is exempt from paying FICA taxes.

-Under-graduates Students 6 credit hrs 5 credit hrs
+Undergraduate Students 6 credit hours 6 credit hours

-Graduate Students 6 credit hrs 3 credit hrs
+Graduate Students 3 credit hours 3 credit hours

-Student employees with 1 FTE are not exempt from FICA and will participate in the FICA Alternative Plan that started on 9/1/10.
+Notes – Student employees with a 1 FTE do not qualify for the student FICA exemption.
+Students will no longer participate in the FICA Alternative Plan.

 Purpose – On an annual basis any outstanding payroll checks that are 2 years old will be remitted to the State of Florida as unclaimed property.